Aliases for DHX58 Gene

 Previous GeneCards Identifiers for DHX58 Gene

 GeneCards Summary for DHX58 Gene

 DHX58 (DEXH (Asp-Glu-X-His) Box Polypeptide 58) is a Protein Coding gene.
-Among its related pathways are RIG-I/MDA5 mediated induction of IFN-alpha/beta pathways and RIG-I/MDA5 mediated induction of IFN-alpha/beta pathways.
-GO annotations related to this gene include helicase activity and single-stranded RNA binding.
+Among its related pathways are Immune System and NF-kappaB Signaling.
+GO annotations related to this gene include nucleic acid binding and helicase activity.
 An important paralog of this gene is DDX58.

 UniProtKB/Swiss-Prot for DHX58 Gene